csalnav2/Floquet-Based-Transmon-inspired-MultiQubit-Engine-Boolean-Linear-Separator-Probing-Memory-Hotspots/README.md

 Below are the **definitions used by the prototype** (or close “physics-standard” definitions when a proxy is used).

+## Definitions used by the prototype

+Below are the **definitions used by the prototype** (or close “physics-standard” definitions when a proxy is used).

 ### 1) Qubit state and Bloch vector

 For a single qubit reduced state $ \rho \in \mathbb{C}^{2\times 2} $: